SEO is evolving and people need to adapt to its newest techniques to continue improving site visibility.

 Make sure your products provide all specifications.
 If it applies, list your category and product pages.
 You should provide web copy for this as well, ready for users to dive into for more information and content.

-6. Optimize URLs and Images for Site Speed
+6. Optimize URLs and Images to Boost your Ecommerce Site Speed

-Another key way to take advantage of SEO is using your website’s metadata.
+Another key way to take advantage of SEO for your ecommerce is using your website’s metadata.
 Metadata is the information showing what your site is about on the results page, from page title, description and URL.

 URLs and Content Images